 SME owners in the meantime have to contend with limited access to financing and value-added services.
 Loans offered by banks typically come with steep interest rates, a lengthy application process, and collateral and guarantor requirements that SMEs and micro enterprises find difficult to fulfil.
 This is hampering the process of accessing loans: “I have heard bad tales from those who took bank loans—from the stress of meeting the requirements, to the pains of paying high interest on the loans, and because of this, I don’t think I will ever take a bank loan,” said one survey respondent.
 Payment solutions such as Point of Sale (POS) terminals can also be challenging for SMEs to obtain, owing to high volume requirements and costs.
 In addition, cross-border payments with foreign suppliers and daily transaction limits that inhibit bulk buying are also points of frustration for this segment.

 Looking beyond this “low hanging fruit”, there are also opportunities in the growing mass market, which has the added benefit of having low competitive intensity.
 Individuals in this segment mostly require low-cost accounts for their financial transactions, such as access to loans at affordable rates and affordable pay-as-you-go health-insurance premiums.
-However, lending rates are typically high (loan interest rates are as high as 25 percent).
+However, lending rates are typically high (loan interest rates are as high as 25 percent).5 Additionally, onerous documentation requirements and hidden charges are cited by many individuals as concerns.
+When asked why they had switched to using fintech, one consumer told us: “I know how much they charge me, unlike banks that will just be deducting charges.”6

 As in other markets, payments and lending lead the way, but other financial services are opening up